 LinkedIn is the most popular platform for professionals.
 The tone is more formal and even the most active accounts don’t usually post more than once a day.
 At the LinkedIn party, incessant sharing is a turn off.
 And it can cost you followers!

 Rule #3: Don’t Talk About Yourself All The Time

-Have you ever been trapped in a conversation with someone who just drones on and on about themselves?
+Have you ever been trapped in conversation with someone who drones on and on about themselves?

 Rule #4: Don’t Seem Desperate

-Generally speaking, these sentences should be banned from your online vocabulary.
-They reek of desperation.
-And desperation is not the vibe you want your brand to send out.
+Please ban phrases like this from your online vocabulary.
+They reek of desperation, which is not the vibe you want to send out.